WarnerMeinshegran/Casio-python-games/README.md

 ## Games
 ### TicTacToe
-a tictactoe game but for 2 players with no support for AI I DIDNT MAKE THIS GAME I ONLY MADE IT COMPATIBLE WITH THE CALCULATOR ORIGINAL VERSION: www.askpython.com/python/examples/tic-tac-toe-using-python
+a tictactoe game but for 2 players with no support for AI I DIDNT MAKE THIS GAME I ONLY MADE IT COMPATIBLE WITH THE CALCULATOR.
+*ORIGINAL VERSION*: www.askpython.com/python/examples/tic-tac-toe-using-python
 ### Game 1
 Its simply rock paper scissors but with AI
 ### WhyCuz